-A hearing before the SCB or Associate Vice Chancellor (Hearing Body) shall be conducted as follows:
+A hearing shall be conducted as follows:

 - a.
 Attendance.
-The hearing shall be closed and shall be attended only by the following individuals: - the Respondent, Respondent's witnesses/observer (if any); - the Complainant, Complainant's witnesses/observer (if any); - the applicable Hearing Body; - the Director; and - any other persons called by the Chief Justice, the Director or Associate Vice Chancellor. - b.
+The hearing shall be closed and shall be attended only by the following individuals: - the Respondent, Respondent's witnesses/observer (if any); - the Complainant, Complainant's witnesses/observer (if any); - the applicable hearing body; - · the investigator (if any); - · the Director: - · any other persons called by the hearing body or the Director; - Attorney or non-Attorney advocates of a Respondent or alleged victim in cases when attorneys or non-attorney advocates are allowed pursuant to the Code; and - A University attorney if an attorney or non-attorney advocate of a Respondent or alleged victim is present at the hearing. - b.
 Recording.
 The hearing shall be recorded.
-A record of the proceedings, including documentary evidence, will be accessible only in accordance with the Family Educational Rights and Privacy Act (FERPA). - c.
+A record of the proceedings, including documentary evidence, will be accessible only in accordance with the Family Educational Rights and Privacy Act (FERPA).

+c.
 Hearing Order.
-The hearing shall begin with the Complainant who shall state his or her contentions and offer such proof as desired.
-When the Complainant has concluded the Complainant's presentation, the Respondent shall then present the Respondent's contentions and offer any proof.
-Both the Complainant and Respondent may question witnesses.
+The hearing shall begin with the Complainant and/or investigator who shall state contentions and offer such proof as desired.
+When the Complainant and/ or investigator have concluded presentation(s), the Respondent shall then present the Respondent's contentions and offer any proof.
+Both the Complainant and Respondent may question their witnesses.

 Witnesses shall be asked to affirm that their testimony is truthful.
-Witnesses, other than the Complainant and the Respondent, shall be present in the hearing only when presenting their testimony.
+Witnesses, other than the investigator, Complainant and the Respondent, shall be present in the hearing only when presenting their testimony.

-The Hearing Body may ask the individual testifying questions, or direct that they elaborate on a particular line of inquiry.
-The Hearing Body may also seek such additional material or the attendance of such other persons as they deem necessary to obtain an understanding of the incident, even if it requires that the proceedings be continued until a further date.
-Note: In cases involving multiple students charged, evidence provided at one hearing may be used as evidence in a related case(s).
+The hearing body may ask the individual testifying questions, or direct that they elaborate on a particular line of inquiry.
+The hearing body may also seek such additional material or the attendance of such other persons as they deem necessary to obtain an understanding of the incident, even if it requires that the proceedings be continued until a further date.
+Note: In cases involving multiple students charged, evidence provided at one hearing may be used as evidence in related case(s).

-Once both parties have made their presentations, the Chief Justice, Associate Vice Chancellor or their designees may request that each party present a final statement.
+Once both parties have made their presentations, the hearing body leader may request that each party present a final statement.

-Once the final statements have been made, the Chief Justice or Associate Vice Chancellor (whichever applies) shall conclude the hearing.
+Once the final statements have been made, the hearing body leader shall conclude the hearing.